heya/bundler/docs/bundle.md

 ### `io.bundle.detect()`

 This property is related to unbundling.
-It defines a function that receives a data object as a single argument, and returns an array of responces for unbundling, or `null`.
+It defines a function that receives a data object as a single argument, and returns an array of responses for unbundling, or `null`.

 The default implementation does following actions: